sudhi001/flutter_crypto_security/README.md

 ## Features

 - **AES Encryption/Decryption:** Encrypt and decrypt data with AES, including signature generation and verification.
-- **RSA Encryption/Decryption:** Encrypt and decrypt AES keys using RSA public and private keys.
+- **RSA Encryption/Decryption:** Encrypt and decrypt AES keys using RSA public and private keys with PKCS1 padding.
 - **Signature Verification:** Verify data integrity using RSA signatures.
 - **Logging and Debugging:** Includes detailed logs to help you track encryption and decryption processes.
+- **PKCS1 Padding:** Uses RSA_PKCS1_PADDING for secure and compatible RSA operations.

+## Security Features

+- **RSA Padding Scheme:** Uses PKCS1 padding (RSA_PKCS1_PADDING) for RSA encryption/decryption
+- **AES-GCM Mode:** Uses AES in GCM mode for authenticated encryption
+- **Digital Signatures:** RSA-SHA256 signatures for message authentication
+- **Secure Random Generation:** Cryptographically secure random number generation for keys and nonces

 Here's an updated **Installation** section for your `README.md` based on the package location: